sofathitesh/doconce/doc/demos/quickref/quickref.md

 The author syntax is

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-name Email: somename@adr.net at institution1 and institution2
+name Email: somename@adr.net at institution1 & institution2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-where the email is optional, the "at" keyword is required if one or more institutions are to be specified, and the "and" keyword separates the institutions.
+where the email is optional, the "at" keyword is required if one or more institutions are to be specified, and the `&` keyword separates the institutions (the keyword `and` works too).
 Each author specification must appear on a single line.
 When more than one author belong to the same institution, make sure that the institution is specified in an identical